DawoodMehmood/MachineFailurePrediction/README.md

 - **Predictive Analysis**: Uses historical machine data to predict future failures.
 - **Neural Network Model**: Employs a neural network trained on past data to identify patterns indicative of impending failure.
 - **Interactive Web Interface**: A user-friendly Flask web application for easy interaction with the predictive model.
-- **Real-time Monitoring**: (If applicable) Integrates with real-time data streams for on-the-fly predictions.

 ## Installation & Setup